 What Does a Property Manager Do?

-A property manager is someone you hire to manage your property for you.
+Why do you need a property manager for your property management?
+Property managers do various tasks to manage your property.
 They are responsible for all aspects of property management, from tenant screening to evictions, and are tasked to make your property as profitable as possible.
 By hiring a property manager, you can be completely hands-off.
+On the whole, a property manager can improve your ROI in numerous ways and help you run a successful rental business.
 Most states require property managers to also be licensed real estate agents.

 Self Management VS. Property Management

 Should you hire a property manager instead of doing it yourself?
-As with anything, there are pros and cons to both.
+As with anything, there are both pros and cons of hiring a property manager.
 You might be a seasoned property investor with extensive knowledge of fair housing laws, or you might be a first-time landlord who just wants help in renting out your home.
 Whichever side you belong to, one thing is for sure: rental property management requires a lot of work.
 Below, we’ll take a look at the biggest advantages and disadvantages of hiring a property manager.

 Pros of Hiring a Property Manager